ignornce/Interpretibality-Of-DL/README.md

 + Symmetry-via-Duality:Invariant Neural Network Densities from Parameter-Space Correlators.
   + Discusses duality and symetry approach in qft.
 Can be used in NTK.
 + Random Matrix Theory and Quantum Chromodynamics
++ Asymptotics of Wide Networks from Feynman Diagrams
 + Building Quantum Field Theories Out of Neurons https://arxiv.org/abs/2112.04527